bgultekin/laravalid/README.md

 Second, you can create your own converter (which extends baseconverter or any current plugin converter) in `Bllim\Laravalid\Converter\` namespace and change plugin configuration in config file with your own plugin name.

-> **Note:** If you are creating a converter for some existed html/js plugin please create it in `converters` folder and send a pull-request.
+> **Note:** If you are creating a converter for some existed html/js plugin please create it in `converter` folder and send a pull-request.

 ### Plugins and Supported Rules
 **Jquery Validation**
-To use Jquery Validation, change plugin to `JqueryValidation` in config file and import jquery, jquery-validation and **jquery.validation.laravel.js** in views.
+To use Jquery Validation, change plugin to `JqueryValidation` in config file and import `jquery`, `jquery-validation` and **jquery.validate.laravalid.js** in views.

 | Rules          | Jquery Validation |